astutulus/SimEcosystem/README.md

 - Prey to die when caught by Predator.
 - Animal to have mass transfer when eating.

-- World to have static getInstance() method, so that...
-- Entity to have no more, it's own home-World object reference.

 - Herbivore to sense fear (controlled by proximity of predator vs hunger level).